Epitech-Lyon/epitech-lyon.github.io/_posts/2021-12-15-blackstar.md

 }
 ```

-As you can tell, this malware is just a [reverse shell](https://fr.wikipedia.org/wiki/Reverse_shell) for now, but we will change that.
+As you can tell, the above malware is just a [reverse shell](https://fr.wikipedia.org/wiki/Reverse_shell) for now, but we could do more as you might expect.

-## Improving our developper's environnment
+## Improving the developper's environnment : my toolset library

-Since we are conducting our experiment on ELF files, and we need our program to rewrite itself, we will need to give our code a toolset of functions to help it find offsets in a binary, encrypt and decrypt data, implement custom algorithms...

-We also want to build code we can easily port to other programs, debug and document.
+Since I am conducting this experiment on ELF files and need the program to rewrite itself, I managed to build a toolset library in order to find offsets in a binary, encrypt and decrypt data, implement custom algorithms... among others.
+The library will be opensource so one can easily port to other programs, debug and document.

-We used [this Makefile](https://github.com/bogdzn/blackstar/blob/main/lib/star/Makefile) to build our library.
-As you can see in the `PROD_FLAGS` variable, we can strip data from this binary file, and then compile it with an unstripped program later, without much complications.
-We also set up [documentation](https://github.com/bogdzn/blackstar/tree/main/lib/star/docs) with Doxygen to help the community re-using and improving this code.
+I used [this Makefile](https://github.com/bogdzn/blackstar/blob/main/lib/star/Makefile) to build the library.
+As you can see in the `PROD_FLAGS` variable, one can strip data from this binary file, and then compile it back easily with an unstripped program.
+The full [documentation](https://github.com/bogdzn/blackstar/tree/main/lib/star/docs) is generated with Doxygen.

 ## Playing with the ELF file format

 Once our setup is done, we can start to build some useful functions.

+### Searching sections by name

 The first one will be a function that will look for an ELF section using the section's name:

 ```c
 Elf64_Shdr *bl_find_section(void *hdr, char const *name)